-A comparison of the results obtained with the different a posteriori compression parameters shows that the more conservative choice b = 0.001 leads to a PL-2 reference result deviating by at most 0.001% from the PL-3 values for both energies and isotropic polarizabilities.
+Table 2 Number of non-zero elements for the single layer operator S in a piecewise bilinear wavelet basis.
+The effect of the a posteriori compression is shown, as adjusted by the parameters b and d'.
+The parameter a is set to $\vec{d} + a\vec{p} + d$ a = 1.
+The value $d'{1/2} = \frac{\tilde{d} + op + d}{2}$ is selected as an intermediate value for d'.
+The total number of elements of the full matrix would be 1048576 conservative choice b = 0.001 leads to a PL-2 reference result deviating by at most 0.001% from the PL-3 values for both energies and isotropic polarizabilities.
 It is however to be noted that the relative accuracy, i.e. the absolute difference with respect to the reference value at the same patch level and choice of b, is worsened for the polarization energy components analyzed here.
 From the results in Tables 1 and 2, it is easy to see that the number of matrix elements that are discarded by the a posteriori compression is largely inferior to the compression that is achieved a priori.
 Based on the relative accuracy results in Table 3, we can however advocate for the use of the less conservative setting b = 0.01.
 This choice is further justified by the relative accuracy results for the isotropic polarizability, reported in Table 4 for piecewise constant wavelets and in Table 5 for piecewise bilinear wavelets.